Henry Symes Lehr

-Henry Symes "Harry" Lehr (March 28, 1869 – January 3, 1929) was an American socialite during the Gilded Age who was dubbed "America's Court Jester".
+Henry Symes Lehr (March 28, 1869 – January 3, 1929) was an American socialite during the Gilded Age who was dubbed "America's Court Jester".

 Early life

-Henry Symes Lehr was born on March 28, 1869.
-He was the fourth child in a family of seven born to Mary Frances Moore Lehr (1834–1922), and Robert Oliver Lehr (1832–1890), a tobacco and snuff importer who became the German consul in Baltimore and a governor of the Maryland Club.
-His sister was Alice Lehr Morton (d.
-1927) and his brother was Dr. Louis Lehr, who was a physician.
+Lehr was born on March 28, 1869, in Baltimore, Maryland, the fourth child in a family of seven born to Mary Frances Moore Lehr, and Robert Oliver Lehr, a tobacco and snuff importer who became the German consul in Baltimore and a governor of the Maryland Club.
+His sister was Alice Lehr Morton and his brother was Dr. Louis Lehr, who was a physician.

 Society life

 He attempted to establish himself as successor to Ward McAllister, arbiter elegantiarum of New York's Four Hundred, the collection of Knickerbocker and industrial families he created as a bulwark against the new wealth of the Gilded Age.
 He was known for staging elaborate parties alongside Marion "Mamie" Fish, such as the so-called "dog's dinner", in which 100 pets of wealthy friends dined at foot-high tables while dressed in formal attire At a later party, he impersonated the Czar of Russia, and was henceforth dubbed "King Lehr".

+He objected to his name being used in a song from the musical comedy Baroness Fiddlesticks.